|

 ADALWULF:

-"Noble wolf."
-Old German name, composed of the
+Old High German name, composed of the

 elements adal

-"noble" and wulf "wolf."
+"noble" and wulf "wolf,"

-- ADDLER:
+ADDLER:

-Variant of German Adler, meaning
+Variant spelling of German Adler, meaning

 "eagle."